frankframework/insights/README.md

 ## Quick Local Setup with Docker

 For a fast and easy setup, you can use Docker Compose to run the entire application stack.
-This is the recommended method for most users.

 1. Ensure you have **Docker Desktop** installed, as it includes Docker and Docker Compose.
 2. Clone the repository: